 © Misha Pedan.
 The End of La Belle Époque

 The artist’s work of the time was recently published in Sweden, where he moved in the early 1990s.
-His 1986—1989 The End of La Belle Époque (published by Khimaira förlag, 2013) is a street photography project that portrayed the decay of the USSR before its collapse in 1991, a series of images of the late 1980s Kharkiv, its dilapidated streets that nobody cared to maintain, its picturesque inhabitants who all of a sudden found themselves out of the Communist Motherland‘s firm grip not knowing what to do with this unexpected freedom.
+His 1986—1989 The End of La Belle Époque (published by Khimaira förlag, 2013) is a street photography project portraying the decay of the USSR before its collapse in 1991.
+A series of images taken in the late 1980s Kharkiv showed its dilapidated streets that nobody cared to maintain, its colorful inhabitants who all of a sudden found themselves out of the Communist Motherland‘s firm grip not knowing what to do with this unexpected freedom.

 © Misha Pedan.
 Hanafuda